abilandz/PH8124/Lecture_3/Lecture_3.md

 # the final pattern is: -rwx--xr--
 ```

-It practice, it is not needed to remove old permissions and only then to set the new ones — it was done here that way only for the sake of this exercise, but the old permissions can be directly overwritten.
+It practice, it is not needed to remove old permissions and only then to set the new ones &mdash; it was done here that way only for the sake of this exercise, but the old permissions can be directly overwritten.

 **Example:** Does command **cp** copy also the permissions of original file into a new file?